The Scoop: 1987, PG Directed by Gary Goddard and starring Dolph Lundgren, Frank Langella, Meg Foster, Courteney Cox and Robert Duncan McNeil.

 As undoubtedly cheesy as this film comes off (and it’s mighty cheesy), this is for all intents and purposes a pretty entertaining romp.
 Lundgren’s oiled performance as He-Man is actually pretty good, and Frank Langella is having all kinds of fun practically gnawing the scenery as Skeletor (no small feat, as he’s forced to act underneath full skull makeup).
 The “fish out of water” concept does lead to some chuckle-worthy one-liners, and Principal Strickland has an enjoyable performance as a grizzled cop suddenly dealing with insane cosplayers wielding live steel and plasma weapons.
 The visual effects are dated, but only approach cringe-worthy very occasionally (I’m fairly sure a ken doll was used at one point).
 What really lifts the movie above the b-movie material though, is the score.
 The full orchestral score, written by Hollywood legend Bill Conti, is everything a fantasy score should be; epic, rousing, and just fun.
 MotU also has the distinction of being the motion picture debut of both Courteney Cox and Robert Duncan Mcneil.

 While this movie is the result of a shameless cash-grab by a multi-million dollar toy conglomerate, and won’t be on anyone’s “best-of” lists any time soon, that shouldn’t suggest that it’s a terrible movie by any stretch of the imagination.
-What you have here is a pretty entertaining romp, based on one of the more beloved toy lines and cartoon series of the eighties, with just a tad of silly dialog and the occasional overacting; in other words, it’s the perfect storm of cult movie tropes.
+What you have here is actually a pretty solid sci-fi flick, based on one of the more beloved toy lines and cartoon series of the eighties, with just a tad of silly dialog and the occasional overacting; in other words, it’s the perfect storm of cult movie tropes.

 Andie’s Rating: When I was little and watched this cartoon, I wanted to be Evil-Lyn SO badly!